yatharth/quoterot/README.md

 ### Twitter

 1. Go to the Twitter Developer Portal and apply for access to the v2 API.
 Wait for approval.
-2. Go to your Twitter Developer Portal, find your project, and note down the secrets for your project.
-Specifically, we’ll need the Bearer Token.
+2. In the portal, find your project, and note down its consumer secrets.
+3. Generate a bearer token and note it down.
+4. Generate OAuth secrets and note them down.
+5. Generate access token secrets and note them down.
+6. Apply for Elevated access (to use the Account Activity API).
+Wait for approval.
+7. In the portal, create an Account Activity API dev environment and note its name down.

 ### Dashbird